micTrb/CoSiMa-Clicking/README.md

-# Clicknoise
+# Clicking

-> Clicknoise is a collective [*Soundworks*](https://github.com/collective-soundworks/soundworks/) application.
+> Clicking is a collective [*Soundworks*](https://github.com/collective-soundworks/soundworks/) application.

-Clicknoise makes people interacting between each others by making a single impulse of a white noise signal.
+Clickin makes people interacting between each others by making a single impulse of a white noise signal.

 Each player can trigger a white noise impulse whether by touching or by shaking the phone.